bao7uo/HexyRunner/README.md

 - When no shellcode is supplied, default to contents of `<Filename of HexyRunner binary>.txt`
 - Port to Linux and other operating systems

+## Credits
+- Some code is based on examples given in Gray Hat C# by Brandon Perry
+- Inspiration from Alexandre Teyar github.com/AresS31

 ## Contribute
 Contributions, feedback and ideas will be appreciated.